Dewera/Lunar/README.md

 ```c#
 LibraryMapper(Process, Memory<byte>)
 ```
-Provides the functionality to map a DLL from memory into a remote process
+Provides the functionality to map a DLL from memory into a process

 ```c#
 LibraryMapper(Process, string)
 ```

-Provides the functionality to map a DLL from disk into a remote process
+Provides the functionality to map a DLL from disk into a process

 ----